Masonic Founding Fathers

 A Mason’s Mark on History

-Part five of a ten part series, which will introduce the Masonic men who signed the Declaration of Independence in alphabetical order.
+Part seven of a ten part series, which will introduce the Masonic men who signed the Declaration of Independence in alphabetical order.

 * Excerpt as it first appeared on www.freemasoninformation.com